Bill Wurtz: Post–History of the Entire World, I Guess career

 In 2017, Wurtz released "Hi, I'm Steve", an absurdist animated short about a man who refuses to pay taxes and climbs a mountain, which trended on Reddit.
 Other popular videos made by Wurtz include animated music videos, such as "Mount St. Helens is about to Blow Up" and "And the Day Goes On", as well as nonsensical shorts.

 In 2018, Wurtz appeared on the H3 Podcast, his first major interview.
 The same year, his song "I Just Did a Bad Thing" inspired a trend of TikTok videos of people lip-syncing to the song and using it to accompany pranks and regrettable changes in personal appearances.
 Millions of videos used the audio, and #ididabadthing became the platform's top hashtag of March 2019.

 After publishing the song "Might Quit" on YouTube in 2019, Wurtz did not post videos to YouTube for nearly two years before returning in 2021 with "Here Comes The Sun", in which he debuted a new 3D animation style that retained his aesthetic.
 Wurtz produced the 2025 song "I'm a Kid" by Phoebe Katis; it was his first time producing for another artist.

 Style

 Wurtz creates music and animation in an absurdist, surreal style.
 Eddie Kim of MEL Magazine wrote that Wurtz "refuses to mimic anyone else's animation or musical style, but it's not weird for weirdness' sake alone", comparing him to Thundercat and Louis Cole and highlighting Wurtz's pretty pop melodies, unexpected chords, and multi-layered rhythms as commonalities.
 Geoff Carter of Las Vegas Weekly stated, "Merge Don Hertzfeldt, Jenny Holzer and Thundercat and you might get someone a little bit like Bill Wurtz."
+Film scholars Max Romanowski and Zachary Sheldon described Wurtz's videos as "random", citing him as an example of a YouTube creator whose humor would not have been possible in pre-Internet media.